joakimk/toniq/README.md

 * [x] If the JobRunner crashes, restore jobs somehow.
 Possibly use the failover feature.
 * [x] If mark_as_finish/failed fails.
 Do something appropriate. (any sub-system crash will use failover to get jobs back)
 * [x] Safe failover of jobs
-  * [ ] Consider starting toniq differently in tests to better isolate unit tests
-* [ ] Figure out if exredis can be supervised, maybe by wrapping it in a supervised worker
-  - Run the persistance in a singleton, named, process and have that own the redis connection?
-    - Maybe run a process just to keep track of messages going to it, and retry if one times out?
-  - Simple solution: get the pid from a helper module, reconnect if there is no pid
+* [x] Restart the redis connection if it fails
-* [ ] Verify that enqueue worked, it may return a no connection error
+* [x] Verify that enqueue worked, it may return a no connection error
-* [ ] Exponential backoff on retries for the redis connection, on both queries and initial connect
-* [ ] Look though every GenServer, ensure there is a plan for not loosing data when they crash
+* [x] Look though every GenServer, ensure there is a plan for not loosing data when they crash
+* [ ] Retry connecting to redis for at least 15 seconds before crashing toniq
 * Retries
   - [ ] A failed job will be automatically retried with a delay between each.
   - [ ] A failed job can be manually retried and/or deleted by running code in an iex prompt.